dpretet/friscv/doc/project_mgt_hw.md

 # BACKLOG

+N.B. :
+- Counters and timers should be rework for multi hart architecture, and probably adapted for platform specific configurations
-N.B. : Any new feature and ISA should be carefully study to ensure a proper exception and interrupt handling
+- Any new feature and ISA should be carefully study to ensure a proper exception and interrupt handling

 Cache Stage Enhancement:
 - [ ] Walk-thru FIFO to reduce latency on jump